jdabassett/jdabassett/README.md

 ### <img src="https://em-content.zobj.net/thumbs/240/facebook/355/goal-net_1f945.png" width="16px"> *Current Focus*

-I have gotten comfortable using HTML, CSS, Javascript, and React to build websites; at least for the basics.
-My next focus is to learn how to build and manage a server/database.
+I have gotten comfortable using HTML, CSS, Javascript, and React to build a front-end; at least for the basics.
+I have made several servers for the backend with Node.js.
+My next focus is to learn how to build with Django and work with more complex data structures to improve my data analysis skills.

 ---
 ---